berkslv/solutions/README.md

 # Algorithms

-Solutions to various algorithmic problems taken from sources such as leetcode
+JavaScript solutions to various algorithmic problems from sources such as [Leetcode](https://leetcode.com) and [Project euler](https://projecteuler.net/)

 ## Contains